SkalskiP/make-sense/README.md

 - [ ] Keyboard shortcuts to improve productivity
 - [ ] Automatic detection of objects in a photo - all you have to do is to label them
 - [ ] OCR labelling
-- [ ] Integration with external storage - Google Drive, Dropbox
+- [ ] Integration with external storage - Amazon S3, Google Drive, Dropbox
 - [ ] Copy annotations from previous image into the next one

 ## Sneak Peek